 Net position is the difference between (a) assets and deferred outflows of resources and (b) liabilities and deferred inflows of resources using the economic resources measurement focus and full accrual basis of accounting (Actuals Ledger for proprietary funds and Actuals combined with Entitywide Ledger for governmental funds).
 Proprietary funds include enterprise funds (06xxx-06499) and internal service funds (065xx-06599).

-Net position consists of three classifications include:
+Net position classifications include: